 The factors and outcomes sought in Policy 6.3.5 have formed the basis for identification of growth areas with Greater Christchurch as reflected in Map A and the setting of the infrastructure boundary.

 The servicing of the proposed development area is addressed in the Infrastructure Report.
-It concludes that the proposed areas will make efficient use of existing infrastructure and confirms discussions held with Council Services staff.
+It concludes that the proposed areas can be efficiently serviced and confirms discussions held with Council Services staff.

 The proposal gives effect to this Policy.